kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

 - it does not require direct access to kubelet's API to pass (nor does it require indirect access via the API server node proxy endpoint); it MAY use the kubelet API for debugging purposes upon failure
+- it does not require write access to the `kube-system` namespace
 - it works for all providers (e.g., no `SkipIfProviderIs`/`SkipUnlessProviderIs`
   calls)
 - it works without access to the public internet (short of whatever is required